Visiting and Using the Collection

-Loans will be made to qualified institutions at the discretion of the Curator, or Collection Manager in Curator’s absence.
+- Loans are made to qualified institutions at the discretion of the Curator, or Collection Manager in Curator’s absence.
 Specimens that are part of active in-house research may not be sent out until work is completed.

-Formal requests should be made on institutional letterhead and not merely by email.
+- Formal requests should be made in writing on institutional letterhead and not by email.

-Loans of fluid preserved specimens will only be made to institutions with staff certified to handle hazardous substances/dangerous goods.
+- Loans of fluid-preserved specimens are only be made to institutions with staff certified to handle hazardous substances/dangerous goods.

 Upon Receipt of Loan

-Check number and condition of specimens, note any discrepancies or damage incurred on appropriate copy of loan form.
-Sign and return this copy to the Section of Mammals.
+- Check number and condition of specimens; note any discrepancies or damage incurred on appropriate copy of loan form.
+Sign and return this copy to Mammals.
 A second copy will be provided with the shipment for your files.

 Terms of Loan